 Why shouldn’t I ask directly for a job when networking?

-Networking is about building relationships, not just jobs.
+Networking is about building relationships, not just for job opportunities.
 Asking directly can seem pushy.
 Instead, seek advice.
 This can naturally lead to job talks.

 How can I use my resume as a tool for networking?